genxnetwork/ga4gh-cli/README.md

 ## Features
 The current version only supports working with Task Execution Service (TES) server.
 The CLI allows users to create tasks, check the status of tasks, and list all tasks in the TES server.
 - **Create Tasks**: Submit new tasks to the TES server.
-For example, `ga4gh-cli create-task my-task.tes --params my-task.env`.
+For example, `ga4gh-cli tes create my-task.tes my-task.env`.
 - **Task Status**: Retrieve the status of a specific task.
-For example, `ga4gh-cli task-status my-task-id`.
+For example, `ga4gh-cli tes status my-task-id`.
 - **List Tasks**: List all tasks from the TES server.
-For example, `ga4gh-cli list-tasks`.
+For example, `ga4gh-cli tes list`.

 ## Installation
 To use this CLI, ensure that Python 3 is installed on your system.